gskinnerTeam/wobble_drag/README.md

  which gives a more "wobbly" effect.
  * *1-avatar3.html:* Multiple sprites are added, and the mouse follow is applied during drag and drop.
 Some additional work is done to finish the transition when the sprite is dropped.
  * *1-avatar4.html:* The same as the previous, except swapped out with Pac-man and friends.
-This sample had to drop the WebGL to color-transform the ghosts.
+Updated to use StageGL, and pre-cached and filtered images.
 The ghosts flip on their vertical-axis to "look" towards Pac-man.
  * *2-avatarX.html:* A number of additional samples, which tried to apply the effect to both x and y axises.

  ## Authors